maravidali/outremer-projet/README.md

 2. Run `python analyze_entrepreneurship.py` to generate the analysis and graphs.

 ## Limitations
-Most enterprises are individuals with missing financial data.
-Analysis uses unique firms by SIREN.
+Many firms are individual entrepreneurs with incomplete financial data.
+Analysis focuses on unique firms identified by SIREN for accurate representation.